Operational clarity for daily work

 • - Regular maintenance of guest rooms

-• - Cleaning bathrooms and toilets
+• - Scrubbing bathrooms and toilets

 • - Vacuuming floors and floor coverings